cockroachdb/docs/set-database.md

 The `SET DATABASE` [statement](sql-statements.html) sets the default database for the current session.
 When connected to the default database, you don't need to reference it explicitly in statements.

 {{site.data.alerts.callout_danger}}In some cases, client drivers can drop and restart the connection to the server.
 When this happens, any session configurations made with <code>SET</code> statements are lost.
 It is therefore more reliable to set the database in the client's connection string.
-For examples in different languages, see <a href="build-a-test-app.html">Build a Test App</a>.{{site.data.alerts.end}}
+For examples in different languages, see the <a href="build-an-app-with-cockroachdb.html">Build an App with CockroachDB</a> tutorials.{{site.data.alerts.end}}

 <div id="toc"></div>